Jayesh-JainX/Hacktoberfest23-Project/README.md

 This repository is home to an exciting web development project that aims to create a feature-rich website for a software solutions company.
 We invite you to join us in making this project a success as part of the Hacktoberfest 2023 celebration.
 Your contributions will not only earn you cool swag but also leave a lasting impact on this open-source endeavor. 🚀

+## Note

+Pushed a demo webpage for reference and color scheme.
+So keep contributing and dont panic.

 ![Hacktoberfest Logo](https://img.shields.io/badge/Hacktoberfest-2023-brightgreen.svg)

 [![GitHub - UsmanUet276](https://img.shields.io/badge/GitHub-UsmanUet276-blue?style=flat&logo=github)](https://github.com/UsmanUet276)